lightningexperience/finsNFT/README.md

 The user interface through which end users can conveniently access these tokens, files and carry out transactions (e.g., buy or sell tokens, cryptocurrency or NFTs) is written in a front end language such as React.
 There are JavaScript libraries such as Web3.js which act as a glue between Smart Contracts and front end language.

+When we launch our front-end webapp, it would have the logic to prommpt you to authenticate to your etherum account through an ethereum wallet (e.g., MetaMask) which we would have installed as a browser extension.

+Once we have these pieces wired together only monitoring remains to be done.
+For monitoring transactions in the local blockchain we can install either ganache GUI (never worked for me) or another nifty tool such as explorer (https://github.com/etherparty/explorer).
+Then when we do our transactions in the ganache block chain it shows up.

+In the case of public blockchains there are multiple monitoring options including specialized dApps to let you view NFTs transaction history.

 ## What this dApp does
 There are two main operations that happen in this dApp (decentralized app) powered by two contracts: